shilesh-r/cucumber-spring/README.md

 2. H2 - For the in memory database
 3. Lombok - annotations and clean code
 4. Cucumber - 6.10.4 - latest version
-5. Sprint Test and Sprint Boot Test - to enabled Cucumber spring integration
+5. Spring Test and Spring Boot Test - to enabled Cucumber spring integration

 ## Reasons to implement ATDD
 1. Greater collaboration between developers and QA Engineers during feature implementation, therby leading to lesser defects